 One of the critical aspects of LED is that the light has a very low carbon footprint compared to halogen lights.
 The LED lights are almost 100 percent recyclable.

 Practically every material can be used for further production.
-Bio-friendly nature of the LED lights is essential in terms of energy security and environmental protection.
+The bio-friendly nature of the LED lights is essential in terms of energy security and environmental protection.

 The lifecycle for LED lights is way higher than any lights.
 Almost 25 years an LED light can be used compared to the use of 2 to3 years of halogen lights.
 The LED lights use sophisticated semiconductor technology.